President: Dick Day, MSc

 Rick Santos, MBA, MTS is President and CEO of Church World Service.
-Prior to his current position, he led the Africa Christian Health Network, Board Chair of the Joint Learning Initiative on Faith and Local Communities, and a Fellow at InterAction focusing on Faith and Development and localization.
+Prior to his current position, he led the Africa Christian Health Network, and was Board Chair of the Joint Learning Initiative on Faith and Local Communities, and a Fellow at InterAction focusing on Faith and Development and localization.
 From 2009 to 2018 Rick was the President and CEO of IMA World Health, and in his nine years there led the organization through a period of rapid growth that included increasing program impact and building healthy communities in some of the most difficult places in the world.
 Rick led the IMA merger with Lutheran World Relief and stayed on as Senior Advisor through 2019.

 Members at Large

 Bob Blees has been in Medical Ministry Support for the last 12 years.
 He joined SIM USA in 1980 as a Services Division mechanic and Services Division Director in Liberia.
 He later went on to serve as ELWA ministries manager overseeing its five divisions which included Services, Hospital, ELWA Academy, West Africa Christian High School, ELWA Broadcasting, Print Shop and Dental Clinic.
 For nearly 30 years, Bob has contributed to the management of SIM worldwide operations.

 Dave Evans, MS is President of LifeNet International, which works in Burundi, the Democratic Republic of the Congo, Uganda, and Malawi.
 Previously Dave worked as Senior Director for Innovation in World Vision International and Chief of Party in World Vision Zimbabwe.
 Dave also served for 22 years in Food for the Hungry, where he rose to the position of U.S. President and Global Executive Officer based in FH’s Washington, D.C. office.
 Dave’s experience includes relief and development leadership in the United States, Africa, Latin America and Asia.